Apsod/slv/README.md

 Given that you have a trained model and embeddings you can run the streamlit demo.
 The demo makes it possible to search for similar questions and matching answers to a given question (or vice versa: similar answers and matching questions).

+To run the demo, first install streamlit (`pip install streamlit`), then run the following:

 ```bash
 streamlit run path/to/slv/matcher/streamlit_app.py -- --model_path path/to/model.pt --embeddings path/to/embeddings.json
 ```